 NURAMP Workshop Series

-These are the topics, dates and times for the Fall 2015 NURAMP workshop series.
-Unless otherwise noted, all classroom sessions will be held in Room 152 of the Whittier Research Center, 2200 Vine Street.
+These are the topics, dates and times for the Spring 2016 NURAMP workshop series.
+All classroom sessions will be held in Room 152 of the Whittier Research Center, 2200 Vine Street.
 Some sessions also offer the option to participate online.
 You will receive a detailed reminder about a week before each session for which you register.
 If you opt for online participation, the reminder memo will include a link to the Adobe Connect meeting room.

 For more information, contact Liz Banset, email@example.com or 402-472-7003.